Lavenderjiang/15112F17_Term_Project_ColorfulNote/timeLog/time_eating_monster.md

 ## mis
 **1. cannot slice Nonetype**
 Try not to return None for special case, return something that is the sametype as regular output.
 E.g. if regular output is digit, for special case return 0.
+**2. matplotlib welcome screen**
+Matplotlib widgets and animation turns out to be very difficult to use and not very customizable.
+I'm considering moving the entire program to tk backend.